-Being a piano score, notes run as usual on two staves.
-Occasionally they may expand to three or even four staves if necessary.
-However, staves are not visually united by the customary { sign.
+This is (supposed to be) a solo violin score but notes may run on two or more staves either for better readability or simply for piano habit; please don't let that make you forget that the instrument here is a violin, solo.
+Anyway, staves are not visually united by the customary $\{$ sign.
 There is only more white space to visually separate lines.